davidjfk/014_student_dashboard/README_plan_to_solve_winc_assignment.md

     for each assignment you can see "on average" how the perceived fun-score and difficult-score correlate.

-    STEP1: first 1 and 2, then the rest.
-So adding the filter-functionality (here: with 2 checkboxes) will be the FINAL step.
+    STEP1: transform the data so it can be fed into the dumb component scatterplot as props-object.
-    STEP2: connect the transformed data to the dumb component scatterplot.
+    STEP2: feed data into the dumb component scatterplot as props-object.
-    STEP3: 2 checkboxes: 1 for 'fun' and 1 for 'difficult'.
-Checkbox will be a dumb component with form-ui-control, connected
-    to this smart component.
+    STEP3: add the filter-functionality with 2 checkboxes: 1 for 'fun' and 1 for 'difficult'.
+Checkbox will be a dumb component with form-ui-control, connected to this smart component.

 # branch_05_table_view
 (bonus)